ncayllahua/GigisPizzaHOL/funtion_testing.md

 ![](./media/fn-execution/faas-app-execution06.png)

 Next go to your ATP DB Service Console and Development -> SQL Developer Console.
-You could use the SQL Developer URL
+You could use the SQL Developer URL as you used before.

 ```html
 https://<your-ATP-instance>.adb.<your_region>.oraclecloudapps.com/ords/atp/_sdw/?nav=worksheet